 Before we begin… let’s cover some important car seat questions and info:

-• What is the average cost of a car seat?
-The average cost of a car seat is about $150.
-There are perfectly safe budget-friendly models as inexpensive as $80, but there are also more sophisticated models that can run as much as $300 or more.
+What is the average cost of a car seat?
+The average cost of a car seat varies greatly depending on type and features; however, most car seats range from $60 to $800.
+There are perfectly safe budget-friendly models as inexpensive as $60, but there are also more sophisticated models that can run as much as $800 or more.

-• How many car seats do I need?
-How many car seats your little one will need will depend on the initial seat you buy and the expiration of that seat.
+How many car seats do I need?
+How many car seats your little one will need will depends on the initial seat you buy and the expiration of that seat.
 However, most kiddos will need around three car seats: an infant seat, combination seat and a backless booster seat.

 Infant Car Seats